adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 * Calculates the gradients
 * Writes the gradient image to file

-The image generated shows the shows the vertical lines but not the horizontal ones.
+The image generated shows the vertical lines but not the horizontal ones.

 ![alt text](https://github.com/adam-lafontaine/CMS/raw/p11-edge-detection/blog/img/%5B011%5D/x_gradients.bmp)

-### Vertical Gradient
+### Vertical gradient

 Calculating the vertical gradients is the identical approach except the values in the kernel are rotated so that the difference calculated will be from top to bottom.